SethMMorton/natsort/README.rst

         like ``"3.5e5"`` will be interpreted as ``350000``, i.e. the exponential part is considered to be part of the number.
 If ``exp = False``, ``"3.5e5"`` is interpreted as ``(3.5, "e", 5)``.
 The default behavior is ``exp = True``.

+    py3_safe (``True``, ``False``)
+        This will make the string parsing algorithm be more careful by placing an empty string between two adjacent numbers after the parsing algorithm.
+        This will prevent the "unorderable types" error.

     returns
         The modified value with numbers extracted.